safaa-alnabulsi/dsr-serverless-course/README.md

      $ conda deactivate

+## Tutorials & Labs

+### Introduction

+ To learn more, follow this tutorial [00-intro.md](tutorials/00-intro.md)

+### AWS Console General Introduction

+ To learn more, follow this tutorial [01-aws-console-general-intro.md](tutorials/01-aws-console-general-intro.md)

+###  Create lambda from a blurprint using aws console

+ To learn more, follow this tutorial [02-create-lambda-from-blueprint-with-aws-console.md](tutorials/02-create-lambda-from-blueprint-with-aws-console.md)

-## Create & use lambda using aws-cli
+### Create lambda from scratch using aws console

- To learn more, follow this tutorial [04-create-lambda-with-aws-cli.md](tutorials/04-create-lambda-with-aws-cli.md)
+ To learn more, follow this tutorial [03-create-lambda-from-scratch-with-aws-console.md](tutorials/03-create-lambda-from-scratch-with-aws-console.md)

-## Easy setup and deployment using shell scripts
+### Easy setup and deployment using shell scripts

  To learn more, follow this tutorial [05-create-lambda-with-aws-cli-and-shell-scripts.md](tutorials/05-create-lambda-with-aws-cli-and-shell-scripts.md)

-## Text to speech example, using boto3 (Python SDK)
+### Text to speech example, using boto3 (Python SDK)

  To learn more, follow this tutorial [06-text-to-speech-lambda-boto3-and-polly.md](tutorials/06-text-to-speech-lambda-boto3-and-polly.md)

-## To clean the created lambda and infra
+### To clean the created lambda and infra

     $ . scripts/clean.sh function-name